-- Covering Chapter 2 of DHS (in two classes). - Bayesian Decision Theory is a fundamental statistical approach to the problem of pattern classification. - Quantifies the tradeoffs between various classifications using probability and the costs that accompany such classifications. - Assumptions: - Decision problem is posed in probabilistic terms. - All relevant probability values are known.
+- Covering Chapter 2 of DHS. - Bayesian Decision Theory is a fundamental statistical approach to the problem of pattern classification. - Quantifies the tradeoffs between various classifications using probability and the costs that accompany such classifications. - Assumptions: - Decision problem is posed in probabilistic terms. - All relevant probability values are known.